Nuwaubian Nation: Dwight York and the Ansaar Pure Sufi

-York later noted that as a teenager he was involved in New York's gangs.
-In June 1964, he was charged with statutory rape and in October 1964 with possession of a dangerous weapon and the assault of a police officer.
+York later noted that as a teenager he was involved in New York's street gangs.
+He was charged with statutory rape in June 1964 and in October with possession of a dangerous weapon and the assault of a police officer.
 In January 1965 he was convicted and received a three-year prison sentence, being paroled in October 1967.
-He then began working as a street trader, selling body oils, perfumes, and incense in Harlem and Brooklyn, meanwhile developing his own ideas.
+He then began working as a street trader, selling body oils, perfumes and incense in Brooklyn and Harlem, meanwhile developing his own ideas.

-At some point between 1967 and 1969 he established a group called Ansaar Pure Sufi and an associated bookstore.
+At some point between 1967 and 1969, York established a group called Ansaar Pure Sufi and an associated bookstore.
 He then adopted the title of Isa Abdullah for himself.
-A centre for the group was established at 25 Bedford Avenue.
-Early members began wearing green and black tunics and adopting a symbol of an intertwined crescent, Star of David, and ankh.
+A center for the group was established at 25 Bedford Avenue.
+Early members began wearing green and black tunics and adopting a symbol of an intertwined Islamic crescent, Star of David and ankh.
 They called themselves "Moors" and wore fez hats, reflecting an influence from the Moorish Science Temple.
 York rejected existing translations of the Quran and instead promoted his own.

 The Nubian Islamic Hebrew Mission in America

 By 1969, York had changed the name of his group to the Nubian Islamic Hebrew Mission in America (NIHMA).
 In 1971 he established its headquarters at 452 Rockaway Avenue in Brownsville, Brooklyn.
 The group also changed their typical appearance, its men beginning to dress in dashikis and fez hats, accompanied by nose rings and small bones piercing the ear.
 NIHMA women wore face veils.
 York began referring to himself as Isa Abd Allah bin Abu Bakr Muhammad, or just "Imam Isa" – Isa being the Arabic name for Jesus.
 He subsequently clarified that he did not see himself as the rebirth of Jesus, but did draw comparisons between them; for York, John the Baptist heralded the coming of Jesus just as Elijah Muhammad, former leader of the Nation of Islam, heralded the coming of York himself.

-In 1973 York traveled to the Middle East and Africa, undertaking the umrah pilgrimage to Mecca.
+In 1973, York traveled to the Middle East and Africa, undertaking the umrah pilgrimage to Mecca.
 He also visited Sudan, where he claimed that he was initiated into the Order of Al-Khidr and joined the Sufi Order of Khawatiyya.
-He also maintained that at the junction of two Niles, he experienced a vision of Khidr, a legendary figure in Islamic lore, alongside the Twenty-Four Elders featured in the Book of Revelation.
-On his return to New York, York proclaimed himself the grandson of Muhammad Ahmad, a 19th-century Sudanese political leader who deemed himself the Mahdi, and alleged that he had been born exactly a hundred years after this grandfather; he also began using the term "Mahdi" for himself.
+He also maintained that at the Sudanese capital of Khartoum, he experienced a vision of Khidr, a legendary figure in Islamic lore, alongside the Twenty-Four Elders featured in the Book of Revelation.
+On his return to the U.S., York proclaimed himself the grandson of Muhammad Ahmad, a 19th-century Sudanese political leader who deemed himself the Mahdi, and alleged that he had been born exactly a hundred years after this grandfather; he also began using the term "Mahdi" for himself.